MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/using-ecps-to-process-irp-mj-create-operations-in-a-file-system-minifilter.md

 ### <span id="Setting_ECPs"></span><span id="setting_ecps"></span><span id="SETTING_ECPS"></span>Setting ECPs

-To set ECPs for the [**IRP\_MJ\_CREATE**](https://docs.microsoft.com/windows-hardware/drivers/ifs/irp-mj-create) operation, your file system filter driver can first either retrieve an existing ECP context structure list (ECP\_LIST) that is associated with the create operation, or allocate ECP\_LIST and an ECP context structure and insert the ECP context structure in the ECP\_LIST.
+To set ECPs for the [**IRP_MJ_CREATE**](https://docs.microsoft.com/windows-hardware/drivers/ifs/irp-mj-create) operation, your file system filter driver can first either retrieve an existing ECP context structure list (ECP_LIST) that is associated with the create operation, or allocate ECP_LIST and an ECP context structure and insert the ECP context structure in the ECP_LIST.

-Your file system filter driver can follow these steps to set ECPs in an existing ECP\_LIST that is associated with the create operation:
+Your file system filter driver can follow these steps to set ECPs in an existing ECP_LIST that is associated with the create operation:

-1. Call the [**FltGetEcpListFromCallbackData**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltgetecplistfromcallbackdata) or [**FsRtlGetEcpListFromIrp**](https://msdn.microsoft.com/library/windows/hardware/ff546015) routine to retrieve a pointer to an ECP context structure list (ECP\_LIST) that is associated with the create operation.
+1. Call the [**FltGetEcpListFromCallbackData**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltgetecplistfromcallbackdata) or [**FsRtlGetEcpListFromIrp**](https://msdn.microsoft.com/library/windows/hardware/ff546015) routine to retrieve a pointer to an ECP context structure list (ECP_LIST) that is associated with the create operation.

 2. Call the [**FltAllocateExtraCreateParameter**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltallocateextracreateparameter) or [**FsRtlAllocateExtraCreateParameter**](https://msdn.microsoft.com/library/windows/hardware/ff545609) routine to allocate paged memory pool for an ECP context structure and to generate a pointer to that structure.

-3. Call the [**FltInsertExtraCreateParameter**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltinsertextracreateparameter) or [**FsRtlInsertExtraCreateParameter**](https://msdn.microsoft.com/library/windows/hardware/ff546179) routine to insert ECP context structures into the [ECP\_LIST](https://docs.microsoft.com/previous-versions/windows/hardware/drivers/ff540148(v=vs.85)) structure.
+3. Call the [**FltInsertExtraCreateParameter**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltinsertextracreateparameter) or [**FsRtlInsertExtraCreateParameter**](https://msdn.microsoft.com/library/windows/hardware/ff546179) routine to insert ECP context structures into the [ECP_LIST](https://docs.microsoft.com/previous-versions/windows/hardware/drivers/ff540148(v=vs.85)) structure.

-Your file system filter driver can follow these steps to set ECPs in a newly created ECP\_LIST that is associated with the create operation:
+Your file system filter driver can follow these steps to set ECPs in a newly created ECP_LIST that is associated with the create operation:

-1. Call the [**FltAllocateExtraCreateParameterList**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltallocateextracreateparameterlist) or [**FsRtlAllocateExtraCreateParameterList**](https://msdn.microsoft.com/library/windows/hardware/ff545632) routine to allocate memory for an [ECP\_LIST](https://docs.microsoft.com/previous-versions/windows/hardware/drivers/ff540148(v=vs.85)) structure.
+1. Call the [**FltAllocateExtraCreateParameterList**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltallocateextracreateparameterlist) or [**FsRtlAllocateExtraCreateParameterList**](https://msdn.microsoft.com/library/windows/hardware/ff545632) routine to allocate memory for an [ECP_LIST](https://docs.microsoft.com/previous-versions/windows/hardware/drivers/ff540148(v=vs.85)) structure.

 2. Call the [**FltAllocateExtraCreateParameter**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltallocateextracreateparameter) or [**FsRtlAllocateExtraCreateParameter**](https://msdn.microsoft.com/library/windows/hardware/ff545609) routine to allocate paged memory pool for an ECP context structure and to generate a pointer to that structure.

-3. Call the [**FltInsertExtraCreateParameter**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltinsertextracreateparameter) or [**FsRtlInsertExtraCreateParameter**](https://msdn.microsoft.com/library/windows/hardware/ff546179) routine to insert ECP context structures into the [ECP\_LIST](https://docs.microsoft.com/previous-versions/windows/hardware/drivers/ff540148(v=vs.85)) structure.
+3. Call the [**FltInsertExtraCreateParameter**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltinsertextracreateparameter) or [**FsRtlInsertExtraCreateParameter**](https://msdn.microsoft.com/library/windows/hardware/ff546179) routine to insert ECP context structures into the [ECP_LIST](https://docs.microsoft.com/previous-versions/windows/hardware/drivers/ff540148(v=vs.85)) structure.

 4. Call the [**FltSetEcpListIntoCallbackData**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltsetecplistintocallbackdata) or [**FsRtlSetEcpListIntoIrp**](https://msdn.microsoft.com/library/windows/hardware/ff547250) routine to attach an ECP list to the create operation.

 ### <span id="Removing_ECPs"></span><span id="removing_ecps"></span><span id="REMOVING_ECPS"></span>Removing ECPs

-Your file system filter driver can follow these steps to remove ECPs for the [**IRP\_MJ\_CREATE**](https://docs.microsoft.com/windows-hardware/drivers/ifs/irp-mj-create) operation:
+Your file system filter driver can follow these steps to remove ECPs for the [**IRP_MJ_CREATE**](https://docs.microsoft.com/windows-hardware/drivers/ifs/irp-mj-create) operation:

 1. Call the [**FltRemoveExtraCreateParameter**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nf-fltkernel-fltremoveextracreateparameter) or [**FsRtlRemoveExtraCreateParameter**](https://msdn.microsoft.com/library/windows/hardware/ff547203) routine to search an ECP list for an ECP context structure.
 If the ECP context structure is found, the routine detaches the ECP context structure from the ECP list.